-- 9. The information provided in this document supplements guidance about our regulatory approaches.
+9. The information provided in this document supplements guidance about our regulatory approaches.
 It is one of a series of technical documents that provide details of the definitions and methods that the OfS uses to construct student outcome and experience indicators.
-Readers may want to consider this document alongside the following guidance document(s) and resources in particular: - regulatory notice 1: access and participation plan guidance - regulatory advice 20: regulating student outcomes - guidance on the TEF. - 10.
+Readers may want to consider this document alongside the following guidance document(s) and resources in particular:

+- regulatory notice 1: access and participation plan guidance12 - regulatory advice 20: regulating student outcomes13 - regulatory advice 22: guidance on the TEF.14 - 10.
 We have published dashboard user guides within and alongside each of our interactive data dashboards, as well as a series of frequently asked questions.
 These resources are intended to support users to navigate and interact with the data dashboards efficiently and effectively.
 The explanations they include are consistent with those given in this document and readers who have some familiarity with the data definitions may find it helpful to engage with those explanations in the immediate context of the dashboard in question. - 11.
 To understand their own student data, the OfS has released data resources to providers.
 This includes individualised student data files and information about student outcomes associated with higher education provision delivered through partnership arrangements.
-As described in our consultation outcomes, student outcomes data related to the partnerships view of a provider's student population will not be published within our data dashboards in the first year of operation of the new approach to regulating student outcomes.
+As described in our consultation outcomes, student outcomes data related to the partnerships view of a provider's student population will not be published within our data dashboards in the first year of operation of the new approach to regulating student outcomes.15 - 12.
+We have published our data definitions in algorithm form, instructions for rebuilding our indicators from individualised student data, and the sector average outcomes that are used in benchmarking calculations.
+16 For the avoidance of doubt, it is the formulation of student outcome and experience measures in algorithm form that underpins our construction of the indicators and split indicators we have published.
+Readers seeking an in-depth understanding may wish to consider these resources when reading through this document.
+Table 2 in the 'Instructions for rebuilding our indicators from individualised student data' document describes which data has been used to construct the data resources published at any given time.
+It will be updated as data resources are updated throughout each year.